Karrthik-Arya/Chaii-2021/README.md

 We thought before moving on to Hindi and Tamil we should first try and make a model to predict answers to questions in English.
 So we used distilBERT( for faster training) to make a model to predict answers to questions from the Stanford question and answering dataset.
 This [train-v2.0.json](https://drive.google.com/file/d/1I5QpAss9_s4EzDTkYSk1q1OmBSkezW_N/view?usp=sharing) file is the training dataset from SQUAD that we used.
 The bert_qna.ipynb has the model that we implemented.

-We also tried to get word embeddings for hindi and tamil languages using BERT's word piec tokenizer itself.
-We directly Chaii 2021's dataset to train this on all th e contexts given in the file.
+We also tried to get word embeddings for hindi and tamil languages using BERT's word piece tokenizer itself.
+We directly [Chaii 2021's dataset](https://drive.google.com/file/d/1Bpkm_e5zsTQivFrkEt_hBSHdSi1QNWvq/view?usp=sharing) to train this on all the contexts given in the file.
 The file Hindi_and_Tamil_Tokenization.ipynb contains this implementation.

 However we are also exploring google's Electra to use for pre training and generating word embeddings for Hindi and Tamil hoping to get better results.